-To ensure compliance with national requirements, follow guidance set out in the ACPO Manual for Data Protection Management.
+- 4. Refer to ACPO Manual.
+To ensure compliance with national requirements, follow guidance set out in the ACPO Manual for Data Protection Management. - 5.
+Identify systems, records and their location.

 Is the audit to be just of PNC or are local systems to be part of the audit.